Burl Toler

 Burl Abron Toler Sr. (May 9, 1928 – August 16, 2009) was an American football official in the National Football League (NFL) for 25 seasons from 1965 to 1989.
-He served as a field judge and head linesman throughout his career and is most notable for being the first African-American official in the NFL.
+He was a field judge and head linesman throughout his career and is most notable for being the first African-American official in the NFL.
 He also officiated in one Super Bowl, Super Bowl XIV in 1980, and wore the uniform number 37 for most of his career, except for the 1979–81 period, when officials were numbered by position.
 Toler wore number 18 for those three seasons.

-On April 21, 2008 Toler Sr. was inducted into the Bay Area Sports Hall of Fame.
+On April 21, 2008, Toler Sr. was inducted into the Bay Area Sports Hall of Fame.
 Several years after his death, on May 9, 2017, the University of San Francisco renamed one of the campus's student dormitories in his honor.

 College career

-Toler was born in Memphis, Tennessee in 1928.
+Toler was born in Memphis, Tennessee, in 1928.
 He attended the University of San Francisco and was a linebacker.
-Despite his physical gifts and strapping size, Toler never even played a down of prep football at Manassas High School in his native Memphis, but quickly emerged as a dominant force once recruited to the Bay Area.
-While at City College of San Francisco, Toler teamed with future Dons teammate and NFL Hall-of-Famer Ollie Matson to lead the school to the “Mythical” Junior College National Championship in 1948.
+Despite his physical gifts and strapping size, Toler never even played a down of prep football at Manassas High School in Memphis.
+However, he quickly emerged as a dominant force once recruited to the Bay Area.
+While at City College of San Francisco, Toler teamed with the future Dons teammate and NFL Hall-of-Famer Ollie Matson to lead the 1948 City College of San Francisco Rams football team to the "mythical" junior college national championship.
 He was a member of the 1951 undefeated Dons football team of which three of his teammates would later be enshrined into the Pro Football Hall of Fame after successful careers in the NFL: Gino Marchetti, Ollie Matson, and Bob St. Clair.
-Toler earned his degree in science from USF in 1952 and added a Master’s in 1966.
+Toler earned his degree in science from USF in 1952 and added a master's in 1966.

 Professional career

 Professional playing career

-Toler was a 9th round draft pick (number 105 overall) for the Cleveland Browns, but seriously injured his knee during a college all-star game that ended his football playing career, so he decided to become an official instead.
-After retiring as an NFL official in 1990, he served as a game observer for the league, which involved grading officials, for eight years.
+Toler was a 9th round draft pick (number 105 overall) for the Cleveland Browns.
+He seriously injured his knee during a college all-star game that ended his football playing career, so he decided to become an official instead.
+After retiring as an NFL official in 1990, he was a game observer for the league, which involved grading officials, for eight years.

 Professional officiating career

-Toler became the first African-American to serve as a field official in a major American professional sports league when he was appointed by the NFL as a head linesman prior to the 1965 season.
+Toler was the first African-American to serve as a field official in a major American professional sports league when he was appointed by the NFL as a head linesman before the 1965 season.

 Toler was the head linesman for the 1982 AFC Championship Game between the San Diego Chargers and Cincinnati Bengals at Cincinnati's Riverfront Stadium.
 The game was played under the coldest wind chill temperature in NFL history.
-The air temperature was -9 F, but the wind chill was -59 F. The game would later become known in NFL lore as the "Freezer Bowl".
-He also was the first black man to be an official in Super Bowl history.
+The air temperature was -9 F, but the wind chill was -59 F. The game later becaome known in NFL lore as the "Freezer Bowl".
+He was also the first black man to be an official in Super Bowl history.